godatadriven/data-pipelines-with-airflow-2nd-ed/chapter09/README.md

 - 02_bash_operator_no_command.py
 - 03_duplicate_task_ids.py
 - 04_nodags.py
-- 05_testme.py
-- 06_dagtestdag.py
+- dagtestdag.py (Not numbered as this causes issues when importing the module in pytest...)

-The first 4 are intended to fail and serve to show the DAG Integrity Tests.
-Because they are intended to fail, they have been explicitly added to the
+These DAGs are not intended to run in the UI (some even fail deliberately) and are there to show how to use tests.
+Because they are not intended, they have been explicitly added to the
 `.airflowignore` file to avoid errors showing up in the UI.

 The `dags/custom` directory contains a custom Hook and a number of operators, that were introduced in chapter 8.
 We use these